auth0/docs/articles/native-platforms/android/01-login.md

 You've already implemented Login and Sign Up with Auth0 in your Android project!

 ### Optional: Log In with Social Connections

 In order to have a simple login mechanism through social connections, all you have to do is enable them in your account's [dashboard](${uiURL}/#/connections/social).
 Every social connection you switch on there, will appear in the Login screen of your app.
-That's pretty much it!